FlorianFruth/text-prediction/pitch_presentation_class10.md

 Algorithm description
 ========================================================

-For our prediction algorithm, we check which of the last two words of the phrase match the first two words of our previously calculated 3-gram list (if there is no match, we use the 2-grams and compare the last word of the input with the first of the 2-grams).
+For our prediction algorithm, we check which of the last two words of the phrase match the first two words of our previously calculated 3-grams (if there is no match, the last word of 2-grams are compared with the last word of the input).

 This gives us a list of 3-grams, where the two first words correspond to the input and the last word corresponds to the next possible word.
 Now, we randomly choose an item of that list, where the probability of each row corresponds to the frequency with which the phrase occurs.
 After cutting away the input words, this gives us the predicted next word.